WeCanCodeIT/CleMasterSyllabus/SlideDeck/src/fundamentals/Intro-to-datastructures/index.md

 ## Declaring an Array

-- Remember, when we want to create an variable, we declare that variable.
+- Remember, when we want to create a variable, we declare that variable.

 - We use the same process to create an array.